Table of Contents

 For pregnant people with latent or inactive TB, isoniazid (INH) taken daily or twice weekly at a higher dose for nine months is the usual treatment.
 In pregnant people with active TB disease, the usual treatment is INH, rifampin, and ethambutol daily for two months followed by INH plus rifampin for seven months (for a total of nine months of treatment).
 It is important for pregnant people taking INH to take pyridoxine (vitamin B6) daily to help prevent nerve damage in the pregnant person.

-Pregnant women should not take streptomycin because it can cause deafness in babies.
+Pregnant people should not take streptomycin because it can cause deafness in babies.
 Pyrazinamide is usually not recommended during pregnancy, because we don’t yet know its effects on the developing baby.
 Other TB drugs that should be avoided during pregnancy include kanamycin, amikacin, capreomycin, and fluoroquinolones (an entire group or type of antibiotics).

 The Bottom Line